 Set up a Jira Integration

-To get started, go to the Marker.io dashboard and add a destination.
+To get started, go to the Marker.io dashboard and Create a project.

 We fetch your native Jira fields into your widget form.
-You can show/hide any fields and preset fields with dynamic values.
+You can show/hide any fields and preset fields.
 For example, set yourself as an assignee, and you will be notified in Jira when someone reports feedback via the Marker.io widget.

 Note: Marker.io members report through the Member form, while Guests and Public Reporters report via the Guest form.
-More on that in our User Roles Guide.
+See more on that in our User Roles Guide.

 Visit your website, refresh and check that the widget appears.